joelchoo/live-parking-info/presentation/presentation.md

 ---

-# Hands on workshop
+# Outline

-1. What is a website?
+1. Introduction to HTML - building the skeleton of our site (Joel)
-1. Displaying text
+1. Introduction to Javascript - adding interactivity to our site (Nikhil)
-1. Adding interaction
+1. Introduction to APIs - fetching and displaying data on the site (Arshad)
-1. Communicating with other apps
+1. Introduction to CSS - styling the site (Preston)
-1. Adding styles!
+1. Deploying the site to the internet (Joel)
-1. A simple server
+1. Bonus - A simple API server

 ---